TheTexta/obsidian-main/Mathematics/Statistics/Binomial Distribution.md

 $q$ represents the probability of failure on a single trial

-binomial distribution is basically just the probability of an event occuring *at least* x times in a given amount and looking at tha
+binomial distribution is basically just the probability of an event occuring *at least* x times in a given amount and looking at that as a whole.